addy-kapoor/Resume/README.md

-this is code for Resume Builder Website
+This is code for Resume Builder Website
 It has a signup and login page after that there is a form which need to be filled (here all the data gets saved into database)
 On the next page we can select templates
 After that all the resume is ready